Adnan-2k03/nexusfinal_report/attached_assets/NEXUS_CAPSTONE_REPORT_BACKUP_V1.md

 ![Add Game Profile](./image_1764833073314.png)

 **Figure 8:** Add Game Profile form with Game Information, Performance Metrics (Current Rank, Highest Rank, Hours Played), and Stats Screenshot upload for portfolio verification.

+**Explanation:**

+This form allows players to add new games to their portfolio with verified statistics:

+- **Game Selection:** Dropdown menu of supported competitive games (Valorant, CS2, League of Legends, Rocket League, Apex Legends, etc.)
+- **Performance Metrics:**
+  - **Current Rank:** Your present skill tier in the game's ranking system
+  - **Highest Rank:** Peak rank achieved (demonstrates potential even if currently lower)
+  - **Hours Played:** Total time invested in the game
+- **Stats Screenshot Upload:** Players can upload a screenshot from the game showing their rank, acting as basic verification

+The screenshot upload feature provides lightweight verification—while not foolproof, it raises the barrier for players who might exaggerate their rank.
+Combined with community reputation systems (planned for future versions), this creates accountability.

+The form is designed to be quick to fill out, encouraging players to add multiple games to their portfolio.
+A comprehensive portfolio increases visibility in the Discover section and match applications.

 ---